2. Numerical data¶

 >>> import math >>> math.gcd(24, 18) 6

-which returns the greatest common divisor of several numbers.
+function has been used, which returns the greatest common divisor of several numbers.

 You can see all the functions of the math

-library in the official Python language documentation.
+library in the official documentation of the Python language.